LoganXav/FegoAlumniApp/notes.md

+Intergrate the profile screen
+Map the member profiles screens to match
-Give admin ability to edit member's profile - (life status, admin rights, delete other people's accounts) consider building a colourful landing page before the auth screen
+Consider building a colourful splash page before the auth screen Revamp the auth screen ui
+Plan how the auth flow will work.